mdesisoy/mdesisoy/README.md

 # Hi there!
 I'm María 👋

-Junior developer specializing in C# and .NET.
+A junior developer specializing in C# and .NET.
 Passionate about backend programming and working with relational databases.
 Eager to learn and continue growing in the software development industry.